Norway

 Norway prioritizes support to UNFPA’s core funding, which is considered the most efficient investment in the organization as it enables long-term planning, flexible responses to emerging priorities, and sustainable support for human rights-based programmes that improve the lives of women and young people in developing countries.

-Key results are for illustrative purposes only, and reflect what a donor has contributed to through funding to UNFPA since 2019.
+Key results are for illustrative purposes only, and reflect what a donor has contributed to through funding to UNFPA in 2022.
 Key results presented here may not reflect the figures provided by government donors.

 Contributions Since 2014